joesobo/CodeGraphyV2/README.md

 # CodeGraphy

 > CodeGraphy **enhances** files connections inside VSCode and allows for **birds eye views** of each repository.
-It helps you to **visualize code hierarchy** at a glance, **seamlessly navigate and explore** your file hierarchy, **gain valuable insights** via a force based node graph UI, and more.
+It helps you to **visualize code hierarchy** at a glance, **seamlessly navigate and explore** your files, **gain valuable insights** via a force based node graph, and more!

 CodeGraphy is an [open-source](https://github.com/joesobo/CodeGraphyV2 'Open CodeGraphyV2 on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com).

-Simply CodeGraphy helps you **better understand file connections**.
-With its force-based graph you can get a completely different view of the architecture of your codebase and make quick informed decisions about where your code is "knotted" in the graph.
+Simply this extension helps you **better understand file connections**.
+With its force-based graph you can get a completely different perspective of the architecture of your codebase and make quick informed decisions about the entire repository.

 ## Install CodeGraphyV2